watbulb/FireHawk/Home.md

 Your Pi is not using your router as the default DNS, resulting in your computer not being able to recognize the hostname of the Pi.
 Please try using `your-pi's-ip:8080`.

+## After Install

+The default username is **fireuser** and the password is **firehawk**.

+> Set new password: `passwd`  (can also be set during installation using **userpw** in [installer-config.txt](#installer-customization)
+> Configure your default locale: `dpkg-reconfigure locales`
+> Configure your timezone: `dpkg-reconfigure tzdata`

+The latest kernel and firmware packages are now automatically installed during the unattended installation process.
+If you need a kernel module that isn't loaded by default, you will still have to configure that manually in either the system or installer-config.

 ## Installer customization
 You can use the installer _as is_ and get a minimal system installed which you can then use and customize to your needs.
 But you can also customize the installation process and the primary way to do that is through a file named _installer&#8209;config.txt_.
 When you've written the installer to a SD card, you'll see a file named _cmdline.txt_ and you create the _installer&#8209;config.txt_ file alongside that file.